Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes: A new construction

-This construction allows for the classification of all approachable boundary points and not just singular ones, and could prove useful for future work.
-We emphasize that, for the purposes of this paper, the focus is on maps of the form (\ref{to7}) since (given the focus on the \(g\) boundary) we are primarily interested in curves as they approach their associated limit points.
+Via its deep relationship to the \(a\) boundary and the manner in which that boundary construction may be used (given some metric) to classify boundary points as \textit{regular/singular/point at infinity/unapproachable}, our construction similarly allows for the classification of all approachable boundary points and not just singular ones, which could prove useful for future work where we might want to look at other boundary constructions built from the tangent bundle structure.
+We emphasize that, for the purposes of this paper, the focus is on maps of the form (\ref{to7}) since we are primarily interested in curves as they approach their associated limit points.